 The Diagnosis And 7 Things To Know For A Successful Chelation – Post 12

-‘Poisoning by ingested dental metals including very high levels of elemental mercury, palladium and nickel, likely to have been caused by an unknown accidental, a knock to the face, which sped up the process of Oral-Electro galvanism over a period of time leading to severe chronic dental ingested toxicity‘.
+‘Poisoning by ingested dental metals including very high levels of elemental mercury (converts to inorganic mercury), palladium and nickel, likely to have been caused by an unknown accidental knock to the face, which sped up the process of Oral-Electro galvanism over a period of time leading to severe chronic dental ingested toxicity‘.

 7 things to know on the first day of diagnosis for a successful chelation

-This is a summary of what we consider should have been explained to the patient by The NHS clinicians, and what needed to be actioned, on the day of diagnosis had they been trained.
+This is a summary of what is considered should have been explained to the patient by The NHS clinicians, and what needed to be actioned, on the day of diagnosis had they been trained.